mathlover3/PlatformApi/README.md

 ## ResizePlatform
-Width and Height are odd in that they act like the radius of a circle in that they are the distance from the center to the edge (minus the Radius). the raidus*2 is added to the Width/Height to get the true Width/Height.
+Width and Height are odd in that they act like the radius of a circle in that they are the distance from the center to the edge (minus the Radius). the raidus*2 is added to the Width/Height to get the true Width/Height. it only works on platforms made with the platform ability/the SpawnPlatform funcson.

 ## SetRot
 sets the rotatson. rotatson is in radiens.